Orange County Drug Crime Lawyers

 - sold/furnished/administered/gave away/transported/or imported narcotics

 - knew that the substance was an illegal narcotic

 The state would also need to prove that the substance is illegal and that the amount seized is enough to be used as a mind altering substance.

-Those facing Orange County Drug Charges can face a wide variety of different punishments depending upon the following:
+Those being charged can face a wide variety of different punishments depending upon the following:

 - The types of narcotics seized

 Common California Offenses

 - One ounce or less is an infraction that is punishable by a $100 fine.
 Possession of large amounts can result in a six month jail sentence as well as a $500 fine.
 If you have been arrested for Marijuana sales or transportation there are increased penalties.

 - Ecstasy is considered a controlled substance.
 Those found in possession of ecstasy can face penalties for a misdemeanor or felony.
 Whether you are charged with a misdemeanor or felony usually depends upon the amount found in your possession and other circumstances pertaining to your case.
 Those facing Ecstasy possession offenders could face up to three years in prison and a $10,000 fine.
 For Ecstasy sale and transportation charges the penalties are far more severe.